nuxeo/nuxeo-mqueues/nuxeo-mqueues-core/README.md

  which is a name space to store its positions (__offsets__).
  By saving (__commit__) its offsets a consumer group can stop and resume processing without loosing messages.
  By default a Tailer will read from the last committed offset, but it can also read from the beginning or end of its assigned partitions.
- The maximum consumer gropu concurrency is fixed by the number of partitions of the MQueue (its size).
+ The maximum consumer group concurrency is fixed by the number of partitions of the MQueue (its size).

  Of course it is possible to create different group of consumers that process concurrently the same MQueue at their own speed.